-For example, they might expect a paid off lot that they can build a house on – but they won’t install a septic system or water well.
+For example, they might not be equipped to install a septic system or water well.

-If you can, find a builder that will help you through the entire process from beginning to end.
+If you can, it is most convenient to find a builder that can help you throughout the entire process from beginning to end.

 - Lot site evaluation